 This information has to be gathered on the subject to be investigated.
-This information includes the location of the subject, its products, its range of services and its share of the market, key personnel, major accounting control systems and past reports.
+This information includes

 Stage 6: Preparing the report outline

 A report that meets the needs of many accounting investigations is as follows:

 Part A: Introduction whereby we have references to the instructions given.
 The object of the investigation must be apparent from the introduction.